-Care Outside of North Your ID card gives you access to If you are in an area that has Carolina participating providers outside the state of North Carolina through the BlueCard program, and benefits are provided at the in-network benefit level. participating providers and you choose a provider outside the Network, you will receive the lower out-of-network benefit.
+Care Outside of North Carolina Prior Review Your ID card gives you access to participating providers outside the state of North Carolina through the BlueCard program, and benefits are provided at the in-network benefit level.
+In-network providers in North Carolina If you are in an area that has participating providers and you choose a provider outside the Network, you will receive the lower out-of-network benefit.
 Also see "Out-of-Network Benefit Exceptions."
-Prior Review In-network providers in North Carolina and in-network inpatient facilities, except for Veterans' Affairs (VA) and military providers, outside North Carolina are responsible for requesting prior review when necessary.
+You are responsible for ensuring and in-network inpatient facilities, except for Veterans' Affairs (VA) and military providers, outside North Carolina are responsible for requesting prior review when necessary.
 If you receive other, non-inpatient services outside of North Carolina (even if you see an in-network provider), you are responsible for ensuring that you or your provider requests prior review.
-For inpatient or certain outpatient behavioral health services, either in or outside of North Carolina, see the Behavioral Health number in "Who To Contact."
-Prior review is not required for an emergency or for an inpatient hospital stay for 48 hours after a vaginal delivery or 96 hours after a cesarean section.
-You are responsible for ensuring that you or your out-of-network provider requests prior review by Blue Cross NC.
+For inpatient or certain outpatient behavioral health services, either in or outside of North Carolina, see the Behavioral Health number in "Who to Contact."
+Prior review is not required for an emergency or for an inpatient hospital stay for 48 hours after a vaginal delivery or 96 hours after a cesarean section. that you or your out-of-network provider requests prior review by Blue Cross NC.
 Failure to request prior review and obtain certification will result in full denial of benefits.
 Prior review is not required for emergency services or for an inpatient hospital stay for 48 hours after a vaginal delivery or 96 hours after a cesarean section.
 Filing Claims In-network providers in North Carolina are responsible for filing claims directly with Blue Cross NC.
 You may have to pay the out-of- network provider in full and submit your own claim to Blue Cross NC.
 Mail claims in time to be received within 18 months of the date the service was provided.
 Claims not received within 18 months from the service date will not be covered.
 For emergency services, see "Out of-Network Benefit Exceptions" and "Emergency and Ambulance Services."